Wow, these new Amazon coins are so cool!

 Yeah, I had to look up the word "obverse", I'm not that good!

-The first time you access the App Store on your Kindle Fire (after this new update) you should see the following image, notifying you of Amazon's 500 coins gift to you, which is the equivalent of $5.00!
+The first time I accessed the App Store on my Kindle Fire (after the coins were first released) I saw the following image, notifying me of Amazon's 500 coins gift, which is the equivalent of $5.00!
 SWEET!

-The second generation and Kindle Fire HD are the only tablets that will see the above image, as well as the new coin balance feature, explained below.
-However, if you have a first generation Kindle Fire you can still buy coins and use them in the Amazon App Store (more on that later).
+The first generation (2011) tablets don't have access to the new coin balance feature, explained below.
+However, you can still buy coins and use them in the Amazon App Store (more on that later).

-Unfortunately, the free 500 Amazon Coins are only for U.S. customers.
+Unfortunately, the free 500 Amazon Coins were only for U.S. customers.
 Sorry to all you International Kindle Fire owners! :(

 (What a bummer!)

-The Amazon App Store now has a new little popup bar at the bottom right of your screen that shows your Amazon coins balance.
-It should show your starting balance of your 500 free coins:
+The Amazon App Store now has a new little popup bar at the bottom right of your screen that shows your Amazon coins balance (here are my 500 free coins):

 Go ahead and tap the coin balance bar: